SigmaDeltaTechnologiesInc/SDT-example-SDT32F4ETH/README.md

 	$ git clone https://github.com/SigmaDeltaTechnologiesInc/SDT-example-SDT32F4ETH
 	```

-1. Using a command-line tool, navigate to any of the example directories, like WiFi:
+1. Using a command-line tool, navigate to any of the example directories, like GPIO:

 	```
 	$ cd SDT-example-SDT32F4ETH